Dylan-Humble/Hello_World/README.md

 Practice Repository
 Hello

-I like to watch Netflix and cook food.
-I may or may not be from Earth.
+I am a student at the University of Iowa.
+I am studying Finance and Business Analytics.
+I am a junior.